Christopher Sainsbury

 Christopher Sainsbury - composer - songwriter - guitarist - educator

 Sainsbury is Associate Professor in Composition at the Australian National University (ANU).
 Previously he was Head of Department in Aboriginal Visual and Performing Arts at the Eora Centre, an Indigenous Tertiary College in Sydney for 23 years, and an extension of that work is now via the Ngarra-burria First Peoples Composers program.
-He also plays a part as a composer mentor for young Australian composers with Artology.
+He is founder and director of the program which is for the creative and professional development of Indigenous Australian composers, for which he and the program have won and accolades and awards including an Australian music leadership award – the inaugural APRA National Luminary Award.

 Compositions

-Past commissions include from Carl Pini and the Australian Chamber Orchestra/ACO (1987), from Australian flute elder Gordon Yemm (1987), from Michael Hannan and the Newcastle Bicentennial Authority (1988), from theatre director Noel Tovey for the play Aboriginal Protestors for the Sydney Festival (1994), a Guitar Concerto for Spanish virtuoso Jose Maria Gallardo del Rey which featured at the Darwin International Guitar Festival (2002), and a work for Netherlands virtuosi Erik Bosgraaf (bass recorder) and Izhar Elias (guitar) which featured in their Australian tour of 2004.
-More recent commissions are from Roland Peelman for the Canberra International Music Festival (2019 and 2021), from the Sydney Symphony Orchestra (2019), from Richard Mills and the Victorian Opera (2021 for 2023 season), from Australian Voices (2021), from Melbourne String Ensemble (2021), from the Canberra Symphony Orchestra Australian Series (2022), from the CSO (2023), from the University of British Columbia's Future Minerals Working Group for the Axiom Brass Quintet (Chicago), from Bel A Cappella Sydney, and a series of student flute works from Allegro Publishing.
-For more see Find Scores page.
+Past commissions and/or performances include: Carl Pini and the Australian Chamber Orchestra/ACO (1987), Australian flute elder Gordon Yemm (1987), Michael Hannan and the Newcastle Bicentennial Authority (1988), theatre director Noel Tovey for the play Aboriginal Protestors for the Sydney Festival (1994), a Guitar Concerto for Spanish virtuoso Jose Maria Gallardo del Rey which featured at the Darwin International Guitar Festival (2002), Netherlands virtuosi Erik Bosgraaf (bass recorder) and Izhar Elias (guitar), the Central Coast Symphony, and more.

-A selection of other compositions include for Levande Musik (Sweden), cor anglais player Rachel Tolmie and the Central Coast Concertante Ensemble (cond.
-Chris Bearman), Royal Australian Navy Band, guitar virtuoso Ken Murray, the Central Coast Philharmonia, the Central Coast Symphony Orchestra, Evlana Ensemble Ireland, the World Expo Brisbane 1988, clarinettist Shawn Earle, Bouddi Voice Choir, Griffyn Ensemble ACT, Queensland Philharmonic Orchestra cond.
+A selection of other compositions include for Sally Walker and Emily Granger, Levande Musik (Sweden), cor anglais player Rachel Tolmie and the Central Coast Concertante Ensemble (cond.
+Chris Bearman), Royal Australian Navy Band, guitar virtuoso Ken Murray, the Central Coast Philharmonia, the Central Coast Symphony Orchestra, Evlana Ensemble Ireland, the World Expo Brisbane 1988, clarinettist Shawn Earle, Bouddi Voice Choir, Ensemble Offspring, Griffyn Ensemble ACT, Queensland Philharmonic Orchestra cond.
 Richard Mills, The Promise Choir, Aboriginal Sydney’s inaugural Koorabaret in 1992, Italian virtuoso guitarist Gian Marco Ciampa, Mark Xiao and the Australian Flute Festival, the Australian Double Reed Society, German recorder player Sylvia Hinz, Yale Concert Band, NSSWE cond.
 Patrick Brennan, virtuoso pianist Edward Neeman, former Greens Senator Bob Brown, TSO clarinettist Eloise Fisher, Primal Dance Company for the Sydney Fringe Festival, Derwent Valley Concert Band, guitar virtuosi Andrew Blanch and Vlad Gorbach, Queensland Youth Orchestra, Tasmanian Youth Orchestra, New England Philharmonic Orchestra Boston, Royal Airforce Band Australia, and many more.
 Some of this goes back into the mid 1980s.